GidonPeeper/LEACE/README.md

 Inspired by earlier work applying LEACE to BERT and brain alignment studies, this project focuses purely on modifying the model's internal representations without involving any neural data.

+The manuscript (in progress) of this project can be found here: https://www.overleaf.com/read/zdnjhvmbgdtd#cbb13f

 ---

 ## Goals